 - 1. Date Adopted: August 27, 2008 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards cover traditional forms of individual whole life insurance, including limited pay whole life insurance.
-Plans that are interest sensitive with an account value, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits are outside the scope of these standards. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Whole Life Insurance Policy Standards adopted by the IIPRC on June 1, 2007.
+Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards are intended to apply to traditional forms of individual endowment insurance, including limited pay endowment insurance, except for single premium endowment insurance policy standards. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Endowment Insurance Policy Standards adopted by the IIPRC on September 28, 2007.

-The rule was amended for the purpose of clarifying the requirement that certain elements of the actuarial memorandum be certified as compliant with NAIC model laws or regulations and to clarify the methods for adding exclusions to a policy such that addition by policy amendment would be permitted, along with the existing methods of rider and endorsement.
-The amendment also addresses war exclusions as applied to military personnel.
+The rule was amended for the purpose of clarifying the requirement that certain elements of the actuarial memorandum be certified as compliant with NAIC model laws or regulations; concerns the method of adding exclusions to a policy such that addition by policy amendment would be permitted, along with the existing methods of rider and endorsement.
 This amendment would also permit exclusions on the basis of foreign travel and foreign residency provided that the existing conditions for adding such exclusions are met.
 The conditions for adding exclusions are provided in the Standards for Forms Used to Exclude Policy Coverage Based on the Underwriting Process and the applicable individual policy standards.

-- 4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state.
+- 4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ('Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state.

 - 5. Required Findings: None

 - 6. Effective Date: December 14, 2008

-INDIVIDUAL WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL ENDOWMENT INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual whole life insurance, including limited pay whole life insurance.
+Scope: These standards are intended to apply to traditional forms of individual endowment insurance, including limited pay endowment insurance except for single premium endowment insurance policy standards.

-Plans that are interest sensitive with an account value, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits shall not be submitted under these standards.
+Plans that are interest sensitive with an account value, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits with endowment-like features shall not be submitted under these standards.